Who is an ultimate beneficial owner and why do I need to provide this information?

-A beneficial owner of a legal entity is any individual who owns or controls, directly or indirectly, more than 25% of the legal entity, or is otherwise able to exercise ultimate control over it.
+An ultimate beneficial owner of a legal entity is any individual who owns or controls, directly or indirectly, more than 25% of the legal entity, or is otherwise able to exercise ultimate control over it.

 What if no individual owns 25% or more of the company?

-Then the individual who exercises “ultimate control” over the legal entity is the beneficial owner.
+Then the individual who exercises “ultimate control” over the legal entity is the ultimate beneficial owner.
 Individuals considered to “exercise ultimate control” over your company are those responsible for managing and directing the business and may include executive officers or senior managers, such as Board Chairman, CEO, CFO, COO, Managing Partner, General Partner or President, etc.

 The concept of “ultimate control” also includes the ability to exercise control over other shareholders (such as spouses, children, investees, etc), so that in aggregate the individual’s control exceeds 25%.